githmin/todolist-api-nodejs/README.md

 <p align="center">
   <h3 align="center">To do list API using nodejs</h3>
    <p align="center">
-    A complete REST API for your to-do app including login | register and crud operations written using nodejs
+    A complete REST API for your to-do app including login, register and crud operations written using nodejs
     <br/>
     <br/>
 </p>